|

 addressed this.
 The consequent rise in

-real wealth of people is credited with avoiding a class war roundly expected in
+real wealth of people is credited with avoiding a class war roundly expected

-the late1880’s and early 1900’s.
+in the late1880’s and early 1900’s.

 Without proper knowledge, people with the best of intents, make the

 process worse.
-Shewhart
+Shewhart found

-took a stable process and tampered with it and made it unstable.
+stable process and tampered with it and made it unstable.
 That is, with the best of intents, people,

 good people, took something good and made it worse.
 Can you imagine that?
 Would that happen today?
 Oh yes, in just about every service